Esylus/Dvorak/README.md

 # Dvorak
-A typing app designed to increase user speed and accuracy with all keys.
+A typing app designed to increase user speed and accuracy with all keys using user defined practice sessions

 ![typeapp](https://user-images.githubusercontent.com/28571149/36284685-77831d16-125d-11e8-9648-effacdf2123b.jpg)

-Can be used with either QWERTY or DVORAK style typing
+  -- Can be used with either QWERTY or DVORAK style typing

   -- User can pick which letters they want to practice with by clicking on keys (twice to access special characters such as '&')